If you want to learn to speak English, look at English for Speakers of Other Languages (ESOL) / English as a Foreign Language (EFL).

 Information, Advice and Guidance (IAG)

-For all English and maths courses, you will need to book a place on an Information, Advice and Guidance session.
-These are taking place at various adult learning centres in the week beginning 15 January 2019.
+For all English and Maths courses, you will need to book a place on an Information, Advice and Guidance session.
+These are taking place at various adult learning centres in the week beginning 11 June 2019.
 You should do this by contacting our customer service team on 0300 200 1044.